 It is top-rated on a number of sites like Yelp.

 The owner, Anthony F. Marmo, P.E., has thirty-three years of experience in evaluating residential apartments and commercial buildings.

 Like other home inspection companies, Mr. Marmo urges homebuyers to tag along while inspecting their potential house so that he can not only show you a damaged area but also advise you on how to rectify it.

 In addition, he’ll give you tips regarding procedures for any reno on your dream home.

-He's able to offer a lot more insight on structural damage, renovation, and design because he's also an engineer and has over 27 years of experience in construction, renovations, and design.
+He can offer a lot more insight into structural damage, renovation, and design because he's also an engineer with years of experience in construction, renovations, and design.